RuthGyeul/Forbidden-Forest-Resources/README.md

 # [Project Forbidden Forest](https://github.com/RuthGyeul/Forbidden-Forest-Resources)
-A 2D RPG running game.
-When the JaeYoon (player) wokes up, a strange scene was waiting for him.
-He was abandoned in the Forbidden Forest that was restricted by the government.
-“Why am I here?
-What shall I do?”
-Escape this dangerous forest and figure out the secret of the Forbidden Forest.
+A 2D RPG item collecting game.
+Try to reach highest score from the forest and do something.

 ## Versions
 - 1.0.1 ~ 1.0.9 - Alpha